aws-powertools/powertools-lambda-typescript/docs/utilities/parameters.md

 ## Getting started

-By default, we fetch parameters from System Manager Parameter Store (SSM), secrets from Secrets Manager, and application configuration from AppConfig.
-Additionally, we support a DynamoDB provider to retrieve arbitrary parameters from your tables.
+The Parameters Utility helps to retrieve parameters from the System Manager Parameter Store (SSM), secrets from the Secrets Manager, and application configuration from AppConfig.
+Additionally, the utility also offers support for a DynamoDB provider, enabling the retrieval of arbitrary parameters from specified tables.

 ### Installation